openutm/flight-spotlight/README.md

 <img src="https://i.imgur.com/6GWaYcD.png" width="350">

 Flight Spotlight is a open-source project to see flights _in realtime_ by subscribing to updates to a geographic area.
 It can display live manned and unmanned air traffic.
-In the context of UTM / U-Space you can identify drone traffic using Network Remote-ID flow as specified the ASTM Remote-ID standard.
-The live feed is submitted using a complementary flight data fusing server called [Flight Blender](https://flightblender.com).
-Flight Blender can fuse and stream manned and unmanned flight data using multiple technologies: ADS-B, Radar, Flarm etc. Network Remote-ID capabilities are also provided by Flight Blender.
+In the context of UTM / U-Space you can identify drone traffic using Network Remote-ID flow.
+At the moment since ASTM Remote-ID is released, it is implemented, as other standards are released, they can be enabled as well.

+The live feed and the identification is submitted using a complementary flight data fusing server called [Flight Blender](https://flightblender.com).
+Flight Blender can fuse and stream manned and unmanned flight data using multiple technologies: ADS-B, Radar, FLARM etc. Network Remote-ID capabilities are also provided by Flight Blender as a specialized module.
 It uses CesiumJS to display the flight data on a 3D map.

 ## Features